LoveSharmaDEV/CYBERCELL--NETWORK-HONEYPOT/README.md

 # Fake SSH
 ![Example](screenshots/clippy.png "Clippy!")

-Python program to emulate an ssh server as a sort of psuedo-honeypot with some fun commands.
+* Python program to emulate an ssh server as a sort of psuedo-honeypot with some fun commands.
 It will accept all connections given any provided username/password for authentication.

-Utilizes paramiko for the OpenSSH protocol.
-A generic private key is provided for convenience, although it can be substituted out for another key if desired. </br>
+* Utilizes paramiko for the OpenSSH protocol.
+A generic private key is provided for convenience, although it can be substituted out for another key if desired.

-Being a low interaction honeypot, it is not much interactive to the attacker.
+* Being a low interaction honeypot, it do not provide a much interactive interface.
 The code can be customised to run fixed commands that provides enough information to keep attacker engaged.

-The interface provided is not much interactive.
-So the interactive commands can be hard coded to give some false value or restriction banner.</br>
+* So the interactive commands can be hard coded to give some false output or  some restriction banner saying (NOT PERMITTED OR PERMISSION DENIED).

-We have used python subprocess library to basically run remote commands on local machine and then return output to the attacker.
-But this feature can be fully controlled for blacklisting any command or for just allowing bfew commands.
+* In this project we have have used python ***subprocess*** library to basically run remote commands on local machine and then return output to the attacker.
+But this feature can be fully controlled and customized for blacklisting any command or for just allowing few commands.
 ## Usage
 This should be able to run on both python 2 and 3 with paramiko as the only requirement